2019 Colorado Rockies season

 The 2019 Colorado Rockies season was the franchise's 27th in Major League Baseball.
 It was their 25th season at Coors Field.
-Bud Black returned as Manager for his 3rd season in 2019.
+Bud Black returned as Manager for his third season in 2019.
 Before the season began Black was officially offered a 3-year contract extension deal that would see him remain Manager till the 2022 season.
-After making the playoffs the previous two seasons, the Rockies were eliminated from postseason contention on September 12.
+After making the playoffs the previous two seasons, the Rockies were eliminated from postseason contention on September 12 after 51 losses in 73 games.